tommy-hylt/baby-took-my-phone-1/README.md

 └── index.css        # Global styles
 ```

-## PWA Icons
+## PWA Icon

-The app uses placeholder SVG icons.
-Replace `public/pwa-192x192.svg` and `public/pwa-512x512.svg` with proper PNG icons showing a baby holding a phone for production use.
+The app uses `public/icon_512.png` as the PWA icon.
+Replace with your own icon if needed.